 Selection criteria

 Nominations will open on May 1st of every year and close on August 31st.
+Winners will be announced at our Annual Membership Meeting that will take place on Tuesday, October 13.

 Paul Van Steen Winners